ang037/DP-HLS/README.md

 Welcome to the official repository of DP-HLS, a framework designed to accelerate algorithms based on the 2-D Dynamic Programming paradigm using High-Level Synthesis (HLS).

-Built with the [AMD Xilinx Vitis HLS tool](https://docs.amd.com/r/en-US/ug1399-vitis-hls/Introduction), DP-HLS offers a user-friendly template with extensive customization options.
+Built with the [AMD Vitis HLS tool](https://docs.amd.com/r/en-US/ug1399-vitis-hls/Introduction), DP-HLS offers a user-friendly template with extensive customization options.
 This allows you to create and implement FPGA-accelerated kernels tailored to your specific needs, without the necessity of deep RTL design expertise.

 With the DP-HLS framework, you can develop efficient DP-based kernels that achieves performance comparable to its hand-coded RTL version, all within a development timeframe of just a few days, and deploy them on [Amazon EC2 F1 FPGA](https://aws.amazon.com/ec2/instance-types/f1/) instances.

-**For more detailed information on all the features and settings of DP-HLS, please refer to our [Wiki](https://turakhialab.github.io/DP-HLS/).**

 <div align="center">